millanek/Dsuite/README.md

 The above should work on both mac and linux.
 Note that there is no text (not even whitespace) after the `=` above.
 If you want to use your own virtual environments, you can alternatively not run setup.py and just install the dependencies with `pip` or `conda`.

-## Commands (v0.4):
+## Commands (v0.4 r43):
 ### Dsuite Dtrios - Calculate the D (ABBA-BABA) and f4-ratio statistics for all possible trios of populations/species
 ```
 Usage: Dsuite Dtrios [OPTIONS] INPUT_FILE.vcf SETS.txt

-Calculate the D (ABBA/BABA) and f4-ratio (f_G) statistics for all trios of species in the dataset (the outgroup being fixed)
+Calculate the D (ABBA/BABA) and f4-ratio statistics for all trios of species in the dataset (the outgroup being fixed)
 The results are as definded in Patterson et al. 2012 (equivalent to Durand et al. 2011 when the Outgroup is fixed for the ancestral allele)
 The SETS.txt should have two columns: SAMPLE_ID    SPECIES_ID
 The outgroup (can be multiple samples) should be specified by using the keywork Outgroup in place of the SPECIES_ID

       -h, --help                              display this help and exit
       -k, --JKnum                             (default=20) the number of Jackknife blocks to divide the dataset into; should be at least 20 for the whole dataset
       -j, --JKwindow                          (default=NA) Jackknife block size in number of informative SNPs (as used in v0.2)
                                               when specified, this is used in place of the --JKnum option
-       -r, --region=start,length               (optional) only process a subset of the VCF file
+      -r, --region=start,length               (optional) only process a subset of the VCF file; both "start" and "length" indicate variant numbers
+                                              e.g. --region=20001,10000 will process variants from 20001 to 30000
       -t, --tree=TREE_FILE.nwk                (optional) a file with a tree in the newick format specifying the relationships between populations/species
                                               D and f4-ratio values for trios arranged according to the tree will be output in a file with _tree.txt suffix
       -o, --out-prefix=OUT_FILE_PREFIX        (optional) the prefix for the files where the results should be written
                                               output will be put in OUT_FILE_PREFIX_BBAA.txt, OUT_FILE_PREFIX_Dmin.txt, OUT_FILE_PREFIX_tree.txt etc.
                                               by default, the prefix is taken from the name of the SETS.txt file
       -n, --run-name                          (optional) run-name will be included in the output file name after the PREFIX
       --no-f4-ratio                           (optional) don't calculate the f4-ratio
       -l NUMLINES                             (optional) the number of lines in the VCF input - required if reading the VCF via a unix pipe
+      -g, --use-genotype-probabilities        (optional) use probabilities (GP tag) or calculate them from likelihoods (GL or PL tags) using a Hardy-Weinberg prior
+                                              the probabilities are used to estimate allele frequencies in each population/species
+      -p, --pool-seq=MIN_DEPTH                (optional) VCF contains pool-seq data; i.e., each 'individual' is a population
+                                              allele frequencies are then estimated from the AD (Allelic Depth) field, as long as there are MIN_DEPTH reads
+                                              e.g MIN_DEPTH=5 may be reasonable; when there are fewer reads, the allele frequency is set to missing
+      -c, --no-combine                        (optional) do not output the "_combine.txt" and "_combine_stderr.txt" files
+                                              these are needed only for DtriosCombine
 ```
 #### Output:
 The output files with suffixes  `BBAA.txt`, `Dmin.txt`, and optionally `tree.txt` (if the `-t` option was used) contain the results: the D statistics, Zscore, unadjusted p-values, the f4-ratios, and counts of the BBAA, BABA, and ABBA patterns.
 Please read the [manuscript](https://doi.org/10.1111/1755-0998.13265) for more details.